This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The wind was freezing abut it was worth staying long enough to see the sun fall behind the Calf of Man.
-This tiny island is situated south-west of the larger Isle of Man and is a nature reserve.
+The wind was freezing but it was worth staying long enough to see the sun fall behind the Calf of Man.
+This tiny island is situated southwest of the larger Isle of Man and is a nature reserve.
 Amazingly the sun will set much further west in the summer and lights up the town of Peel, nicknamed the ‘Sunset City’.
 I think it would have had a tough time seeing the sunset from there this afternoon.

 Meayll Hill Stone Circle

 The circle of stones on Meayll Hill reminds me of a broken crown.
 Or maybe a great open mouth of crooked teeth.
-Even now historians don’t truly know the real reason that the stone circle was built which I find intriguing and fuel for imagination.
+Even now historians don’t truly know the real reason that the stone circle was built which I find intriguing and fuel for the imagination.

 It’s composed of twelve stone graves that were excavated years ago and many small finds have been made here.
 For the small size of the Isle of Man it’s surprising how many similar ancient and Neolithic sites are here — here’s twelve that I think are the most fascinating.

 If you’d like to visit the Meayll Hill Circle there are directions below.
-Wherever you are in the world though, Happy Winter Solstice and I hope you look forward to the days ascending into spring.
+Wherever you are in the world though, Happy Winter Solstice, and I hope you look forward to the days ascending into spring.
 I know that I am!

 From Port Erin, take the Ballafurt road towards Cregneash and you’ll find ‘Mull Hill’ or Meayll Hill Circle signed on your left about halfway there.
-From Cregneash, take the single lane road off of Howe Road towards Port Erin.
+From Cregneash, take the single-lane road off of Howe Road towards Port Erin.
 The site will be on your right.
 The site is at the top of a hill climb so wear sturdy shoes and sensible clothing

 To see another neolithic site on the Isle of Man watch the video below.
-Towards the end I take you to see Cashtal yn Ard, another 4000 year old stone tomb on another Winter Solstice.
+Towards the end, I take you to see Cashtal yn Ard, another 4000-year-old stone tomb on another Winter Solstice.